-How Ukrainian tech founders operate during war
+‘I have no fear’: How Ukrainian tech founders operate during Russia’s war

 As Dmytro Suslov walked his dog on February 24, 2022, just before five in the morning, he spotted the first missile strikes overhead marking the start of Russia’s full-scale invasion of Ukraine.
 His heart pounded with fear, as he contacted family and friends to learn their whereabouts.